 At a time when affordable housing is posing a major challenge in almost every part of America, there may be a lesson to learn from this study.
 The Case Study Houses project was a concerted effort to provide housing that was affordable, easily built, family-friendly and beautifully designed.

 Read the story by Regina Cole in Forbes Magazine: Click Here

-Are you a remodeler or residential GC looking for ways to improve your business practices and profitability?
-Check out this FREE report from the Aspire Institute, Business Strategy for Contractors: Download Here
+Are you a remodeler or residential GC looking for ways to insulate your company from a down economy while improving your business practices and profitability?
+Check out this FREE report from the Aspire Institute, Beating the Boom-Bust Cycle for Contractors: Download Here

 Learn more at an Aspire Institute one-day business workshop: Click Here for Schedule